graemerocher/micronaut-graal-experiments/hello-world-function/README.md

-# Micronaut Functions with Graal
+# Native Micronaut Functions with Graal

 Demonstrates buiding a Micronaut function into a Graal native image